 Because the existing building at the new property in Arcadia was inherently energy inefficient, the designers developed a parti that looked to Living Building Challenge for sustainable design strategies.
 They also aimed to enhance the culture of team-oriented, egalitarian structure, and minimize drawbacks of open offices.

 The existing building, formerly a dentist's office, was demolished down to the shell and walls were raised to 15 feet to improve acoustics and occupant comfort.
 A front porch leads to the main entrance of the 2,515 sf building that opens into an inviting lounge and studio space flooded with natural daylight.
 Other spaces include a collaborative kitchen, wood shop, conference room, fabrication lab, and xeriscape grounds that open to the street, a rarity in Phoenix.

 • Natural ventilation for 9 months during the year with operable skylights and windows providing natural daylight during 95% of typical annual business hours

-• Net-zero energy and water
+• Net-zero energy

 • Exterior screen wall façade made from kebonized wood reducing heat gain and glare